university-of-york/uoy-design-patterns/src/pages/23-tabs.md

 title: Tabs
 name: tabs
-category: components
+category: molecules
-layout: default
+layout: q+tq
 id: tabs-page

 ---

-## Tabs

-Tabs are an easy way to fit lots of related content on a page without overwhelming the page with content.
+<p class="lead">Tabs are an easy way to fit lots of related content on a page without overwhelming the page with content.</p>

 Individual tabs can be referenced by the page hash.